 - Turn off whatever lights were on.

 - Keep the fridge door closed as much as possible to retain the cold (and think about how to make your next meal out of what's most perishable!)
-(How Long Does Food Last in a Freezer or Fridge During a Power Outage?
+There are a few rules of thumb when it comes to keeping food safe in the freezer during an outage.

 - See if you can find a neighbor to determine if the power outage has hit just your home or a larger area.